netadr/netadr.github.io/content/on-equation-group-attribution/index.md

 [Equation](https://github.com/misterch0c/shadowbroker/blob/master/windows/Resources/StLa/PyScripts/Strangeland.py#L39)
 Group tools have used.

+*Please note the rest of this section is almost entirely based on speculation.
+Despite this fact, I still wanted to include this part because I've never seen the potential connections made elsewhere publicly.*

 Looking back at [one](https://s3.documentcloud.org/documents/3031644/FOXACID-Server-SOP-Redacted.pdf) of the Snowden documents describing a server software used by TAO to throw web browser exploits, there could be a reason for this:

 ![Excerpt from FOXACID-Server-SOP-Redacted.pdf mentioning FerretCannon in the context of JSOC/CIA tools](foxacid_ferretcannon_listing.png)